All Episodes

 He was criticized heavily in 2012 for talking too much about New Jersey and himself.

-Not a whole lot that's worth talking.
+Not a whole lot that's worth talking about.

-I'm not really talking anymore about the never Trump movement.
+I'm not really talking anymore about the Never Trump movement.

 It doesn't mean a thing to me.